LoogiCarry/LoogiCarry/README.md

-- 👋 Hi, I’m @LoogiCarry (but u can call me Wegee :D )
+- 👋 Hi, I’m @LoogiCarry
 - 👀 I’m interested in programing and pixel art
 - 🌱 I’m currently learning programing
-- 📫 How to reach me [you wanna DDOS me ?]

 <!---
 LoogiCarry/LoogiCarry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.